-Some E-mail servers do not allow you to send large E-mail documents.
-The machine may display Out of Memory when trying to send E-mail documents (the System Administrator will often place a limit on the maximum E-mail size).
+Some E-mail servers do not allow you to send large E-mail documents. (the System Administrator will often place a limit on the maximum E-mail size).
 With this function enabled, the machine will display Out of Memory when trying to send E-mail documents over 1Mbyte in size.
 The document will not be sent and an error report will be printed.
 The document you are sending should be separated into smaller documents that will be accepted by the mail server.
 (For your information, a 42 page document based on the ITU-T Test Chart#1 test chart is approximately 1Mbyte in size).

-- 1 Press Menu/Set, 6, 4, 2.
+- 1 Press Menu, 6, 3, 3, 2.

-- 2 Press ▲ or ▼ to select on or off.
+- 2 Press \blacktriangle or \triangledown to select On or Off.

-- 3 Press Menu/Set.
+- 3 Press OK.

 - 4 Press Stop/Exit.